Being able to phone for help can really save the day – or night!

 - Fees, including mileage, labor and service charges

 - Services provided

 - Response time

 - Customer service

 Once you’re eligible for roadside assistance, you’re covered no matter where you are.
 Most state-based organizations have reciprocal arrangements with one another.
 This means that you can avail yourself of local services if you’re stranded while traveling interstate, without having to pay anything more than you would if the problem occurred in your home state.

 Can I get roadside assistance if I’m not in my usual car?

 Like other forms of insurance, such as comprehensive policies, roadside assistance is purchased to cover a specific vehicle, rather than a specific driver.
 So in most cases, it doesn’t matter who is driving the car, as long as the car itself is covered for roadside assistance.

-With some organisations, if you are already a member but the specific car that’s in trouble is not covered, you will still need to pay an on-the-go fee, but it will be heavily discounted.
+With some organizations, if you are already a member but the specific car that’s in trouble is not covered, you will still need to pay an on-the-go fee, but it will be heavily discounted.